teams-squared/ts2-enrollment-wizard-powershell/README.txt

 A: Be patient - some stages take longer than others.
 If it's been more than 10 minutes without progress, try rerunning the script.

 Q: After my PC restarted, nothing is happening.
 Is this normal?
 A: Yes, it may take 1-2 minutes for the wizard to restart after the PC restarts.
 Please be patient and don't close any windows.
+If it seems to be taking longer, re-run the .bat file.

 Q: Something went wrong.
 Who should I contact?
 A: Try rerunning the script first.
 If it still fails, contact cybersecurity@teamsquared.io with your device name, error message, and stage number.